2021 Volunteer Spotlight

 We are so thankful for our wonderful volunteers and Happily Furever After Rescue would not be able to operate without their support and dedication to helping animals in need.
-Each month we will feature a volunteer who has helped within our organization.
-Read to learn more and check back monthly to see who we feature next:
+Check out our incredible foster families who helped make 2021 a success.
+We are so grateful for all of these wonderful people!

 JANUARY VOLUNTEER OF THE MONTH: DANIELLE AHNE

 Danielle Ahne has been a foster volunteer with Happily Furever After Rescue since conception in March 2020.
 Since then, she has fostered 14 dogs to date, many of which have been ones who needed extra TLC and socialization.
 In addition to fostering, Danielle has been a key player in networking our adoptable animals across social media.